 Select the font, then click Open.

 The fonts are validated.
 If the Font Validation window is shown, select the checkbox next to a font, then click Install Checked.

 To delete a font library, select it in the list of collections, then choose File > Delete [Font Library].

 Create a font collection or library from text

 Choose Apple menu > System Preferences, click Keyboard, then click Shortcuts.

 In the list on the left, select Services.

-In the list on the right, in the Text section, select Create Collection From Text or Create Font Library From Text.
+In the list on the right, click the arrow next to Text, then select the checkbox for Create Collection From Text or Create Font Library From Text.

 In an app, select the text whose fonts you want to use.

-From the app’s menu, choose Services, then one of the Create commands from the Text section.
+From the app’s menu, choose Services, then choose one of the Create commands in the Text section.